JoseDeFreitas/awesome-youtubers/contributing.md

 <br/>

+When you finished adding the youtuber(s), open a pull request.
+Follow the next template.

 ### Pull request template

-You can add any number of youtubers at a time in just one pull request.
+You can add any number of youtubers at a time in just one pull request. *The label "new youtuber" will get automatically added when you open the pull request*.
 To keep the order, please follow this pull request syntax (copy and paste):

 ```
 - **Name of the youtuber:**